Do It Yourself FREE Taxes

 - You have a tax law question.
 We can answer most questions for returns at this level; there are a few things, like rental property, that are out of area of expertise.

 - Your return gets rejected and you can’t figure out why (it is your responsibility to make sure your federal and state eFiled returns are both accepted; this notification comes directly to you by email.).

 - You want someone to check your work before you submit the return.
 We will schedule one of our certified preparers to look over your return.

 - You need a paper copy of your tax returns.
-We recommend that you keep a paper copy; if you don't have a printer, we'll be glad to help.
-Visit or contact our Lexington or Thomasville sites during their regular hours to schedule an appointment at one of the other sites (please don't contact a site directly for return printing).
+We recommend that you keep a paper copy; if you don’t have a printer, we’ll be glad to help.
+Contact Us or call (336) 236-3024 to schedule an appointment at a convenient location to have your return printed.